vtenfys/reaware/README.md

 pnpm run build
 ```

-This differs from the `watch` command in that NPM packages are included in the bundle, rather than being required at runtime.
-Additionally, `process.env.NODE_ENV` is set to `production`, enabling performance optimizations in some packages.
+This sets `process.env.NODE_ENV` to `production`, enabling performance optimizations in some packages such as React, and doesn't watch for changes after the build is complete.

 ### Running the app